-The research team will consist of the principal investigator and an under-graduate research assistant.
-Emphasis will be given to a student from a historically underrepresented minority group.
+The research team will consist of the PI and an under-graduate research assistant selected from a historically underrepresented minority group.
 All results, data collected and source code will be uploaded to GitHub making it available to the general public.
 A conference paper detailing our findings will be presented at an appropriate conference.
 The under-graduate student will be encouraged (and tutored) to present the paper.